 This article provides a brief understanding of why it is important to have a payroll service provider for foreign businesses in China.

 What is included in China’s payroll?

 Chinese payroll typically includes salary, taxes, and social contributions.
 In China, social contributions differ from city to city.
 For the employer’s part, the rate of social contribution is also based on the city where it is registered.
-Moreover, the individual income tax is calculated on an annual accumulative basis, which makes it difficult to estimate.
+Moreover, the tax authorities calculate the individual income tax based on an annual accumulative basis.
+This makes it difficult to come up with an estimate.
 Therefore, it is best to get a professional service with local expertise.

 Below is a sample breakdown of a Chinese payroll which includes the payroll items.

 The annual leaves and holidays are part of the basic monthly salary in the payroll.
 Chinese workers are entitled to 5 to 15 annual leave days per year.
 They also get a full wage payment for national or public holidays.
 Furthermore, an employee with less than 10 years of cumulative work experience gets a minimum of three months of sick leave.

 For more details about paid annual leaves for employees in China, please refer to the Regulation on Paid Annual Leave of the Employees by the State Council.